We'll Bring the House Down (song): Release

 "We'll Bring the House Down" was released on 7" vinyl by Cheapskate in the UK, Ireland, Germany and Spain.
 In Australia and New Zealand, it was released by RCA Victor.
 For the UK and Irish release, the B-side was "Hold on to Your Hats".
 For the remainder of releases, the single featured "Wheels Ain't Coming Down" as the B-side.
 Both tracks were taken from the band's 1979 album Return to Base and would also appear on We'll Bring the House Down.

 Promotion

 A music video was filmed to promote the single, which was directed by Eric Boliski.
-It was filmed before and during the band's concert at the Gaumont Concert in Ipswich on 17 January.
+It was filmed before and during the band's concert at the Gaumont Theatre in Ipswich on 17 January.

 In the UK, the band performed the song on the music show Top of the Pops and ITV's Moondogs.
 In Germany, they performed it on the TV show Musikladen.
 BBC radio DJ/presenter Mike Read noted the band's "electrifying" performance with the song on Top of the Pops.